HackTheSolarSystem/amnh2019-hacksolar-hiddenvenus-/notes-on-declarative-binary.md

 one another.
 That's now how these binary formats work.
 Later records depend on the interpreted values of earlier records.

-- Contiguous series of records is one form of dependence.
+- Contiguous series of records is one form of dependence of later records on prior records.
 The composition function should understand how many bytes each record consumes, so that it knows where the next record should start, assuming there's no blank space.
 - Having the total length of a record be based on the binary data it will read is another (page 3-11 is an example: logical records in an F-BIDR file have a length that's written in the logical record